 Her song lauds the kind of upset the Biblical text loves: that of the underdog winning against the mighty, proud foe; of the enemy cowering in fear and screaming and running; of mere boys slaying seasoned Assyrian warriors (Judith 16:11-12).

-BAS Library Member Exclusive Content For more on Judith, read Carey A Moore’s “Judith: The Case of the Pious Killer” as it appeared in Bible Review, Feb 1990, 26-36.
+BAS Library Member Exclusive Content: For more on Judith, read Carey A Moore’s “Judith: The Case of the Pious Killer” as it appeared in Bible Review, February 1990.

 5. Judith as prophetess.
 Although the text does not call her by the appositive prophetess, her words and actions raise the possibility that she indeed is a prophetess.
 The first indication is when she asserts to Uzziah and the Bethulian magistrates that “I am about to do something that will go down through all generations of our descendants.”
 (Judith 8:32).
 She does.
 Consider these other instances: At the start of her adventure, she (and her maid) are blessed by Uzziah.
 Uzziah asks God’s favor on the mission and charges Judith to fulfill her plans “so that the Israelites may glory and Jerusalem may be exulted!”
 (Judith 10:8).
 Judith responds that she “will go out and accomplish the things you have just said to me” (Judith 10:9).
 She does.